-Table 2-2, page 2-20 shows how the system managers set up their local systems so that users on the other system can access their local PSTN facilities.
+Table 2-2, page 2-24 shows how the system managers set up their local systems so that users on the other system can access their local PSTN facilities.
 It also illustrates how they allow local users to access PSTN facilities on the other system.
-Table 2-3, page 2-21 summarizes the key points about routing for calls originating in the network systems.
+Table 2-3, page 2-25 summarizes the key points about routing for calls originating in the private network systems.
 As you review the tables, note the following rules:

-- Local ARS routing analyzes the initially dialed digits to determine whether a call can be handled more economically using local or non-local PSTN lines/trunks. - If a call should be routed over a non-local system for toll-saving purposes, the local ARS routing directs it to a tandem PRI trunk pool, prepending the ARS access code.
-Local PSTN pools are only used as a fallback option. and more restrictive, higher-numbered FRLs are assigned to these ARS routes.
+Local ARS routing analyzes the initially dialed digits to determine whether a call can be handled more economically using local or non-local PSTN lines/trunks.

+If a call should be routed over a non-local system for toll-saving purposes. the local ARS routing directs it to a tandem PRI trunk pool, prepending the ARS access code.
+Local PSTN pools are only used as a fallback option, and more restrictive, higher-numbered FRLs are assigned to these ARS routes.
 Voice extensions can use the Automatic or Selective Callback feature to gueue for the first route when other routes are either busy or unavailable because of FRL restrictions.

-Even though the ARS access codes for the two systems match, calls with area codes defined in ARS that are routed via network trunks still require prepending of the non-local system's ARS code.
+Even though the ARS access codes for the two systems match, calls with area codes defined in ARS that are routed via private network trunks still require prepending of the non-local system's ARS code.
 The prepended ARS access code signals the non-local system to handle the call using ARS.

-Local FRL extension restrictions apply to local ARS calls.
-If a call is initially routed over tandem trunks, the FRL for that tandem trunk route is checked against the call originator's extension FRL.
-When the non-local system's ARS feature subsequently analyzes the call for routing, it does not apply its local FRL restrictions to the network call.
-However, it compares the FRL for the local system default COR for non-tie trunks (tandem PRI) with the FRL assigned to the local ARS route.
+- Local FRL extension restrictions apply to local ARS calls.
+Before a call is routed over tandem trunks, the FRL for that tandem trunk route is checked against the call originator's extension FRL.
+The non-local system's ARS feature subsequently analyzes the call for routing by comparing the FRL for the default COR for non-tie trunks (tandem PRI) with the FRL assigned to the local ARS route.
 The default COR FRL is set to 3.
-The route FRL must be equal to or lower than 3 in order for the call to go through.
+The route FRL must be equal to or lower than 3 in order for the call to go through. - In Release 6.1 and later systems, when planning for centralized VMS/AA, an integrated VMI calling group must be created at System A. This integrated VMI calling group is used to route calls to the centralized VMS/AA installed on System B. Refer to "Implementation of Centralized VMS/AA" in Chapter 5 for implementation details.